Pākiri: Geography

 Pākiri Beach is a 14 km white sandy beach to the north.
 It is a tourist destination known for its natural environment.
 The Auckland Regional Council purchased two blocks of land in 2005, totalling 178 ha, with 3 km of beach frontage, and is developed this into the Pākiri Regional Park.

 History

 During the 1860s, Pākiri Beach was the location of a kauri sawmill at the mouth of the Pākiri River.

 A Pakiri Road District was formed 26 September 1867 but no evidence exists of a road board ever being operational and the district is not mentioned after 1876.

 Suction dredging has been used to mine sand from the sea floor off the coast since the 1950s.
-This caused controversy in 1994, when 170,000 m3 of sand was to be extracted to bolster the popular Mission Bay in Auckland, and was brought to the Planning Tribunal in the case Haddon v Auckland Regional Council for violation of the Resource Management Act 1991, and its provisions for kaitiakitanga.